Mentha-Cl/Mentha-Cl/README.md

 ### Glad to see you here! &nbsp; !

 I am a civil engineering student 🎓  I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.Currently I am in xue how to design the keyboard case and make the case
+Apart from that I also love to guide and mentor newbies 👨🏻‍💻.I'm currently learning how to make a keyboard
-Currently I am in xue how to design the keyboard case and make the case
 ### Talking about Personal Stuffs:

 - 🛠 &nbsp; I'm using kicad, sw, blender